What is arthritis?

 Other tests may be done, such as:

 - Joint aspiration (arthrocentesis).
 A small sample of synovial fluid is taken from a joint.
-It’s tested to see if crystals, bacteria, or viruses are present.
+It's tested to see if crystals or bacteria are present.

 - X-rays or other imaging tests.
 These can tell how damaged a joint is.